jorgemir/Sport-Event-Hotels/source/_posts/2020-summer-games.md

 thumbnail: /images/uploads/track.jpeg
 ---

 The 2020 Summer Games will take place in Tokyo, Japan.
-To book hotel rooms please contact us usin the form below.
+To book hotel rooms please contact us using the form below.